eman00x2x/sales-training-html-design/README.md

 # Sample html file
-> - with dynamic header, footer and sidebar
+- with dynamic header, footer and sidebar
-> - with sample data retrieved from .json file
+- with sample data retrieved from .json file

-> - view file from /Admin/organization.list.html
+- How to view working html files
+  - Setup a server and navigate to http://localhost/sales-training-html-design/Admin/organization.list.html

 ```html
 <!DOCTYPE html>
 <html lang="en">